2445267945/CodeFix/README_EN.md

 ---

-## Why CodeFix?
+## Why Cando?

 Modern Coding Agents are already capable of completing many complex software engineering tasks.

-CodeFix is less about making the model "smarter" and more about exploring **why an Agent can reliably complete a long-running engineering task in the first place**.
+Cando is less about making the model "smarter" and more about exploring **why an Agent can reliably complete a long-running engineering task in the first place**.

 For example: